 Victims of human trafficking need support to safely rebuild their lives.
 Under the Trafficking Victims Protection Act of 2000, the U.S. Department of Health and Human Services is named as the agency responsible for helping human trafficking victims get the benefits and services they need.

 As part of this effort, the Administration for Children and Family’s Anti-Trafficking in Persons Division (ATIP) of the Office of Refugee Resettlement has initiated the Rescue & Restore Victims of Human Trafficking campaign to educate health care providers, social service organizations and the law enforcement community about the issue of human trafficking.
-The purpose of the campaign is to encourage those individuals who are most likely encounter victims on a daily basis to look beneath the surface, recognize clues and ask the right questions to help victims.
+The purpose of the campaign is to encourage those individuals who are most to likely encounter victims on a daily basis to look beneath the surface, recognize clues and ask the right questions to help victims.

 A critical component of the Rescue & Restore campaign is the creation of the National Human Trafficking Resource Center (1-888-373-7888).
 Center staff help callers determine if they have encountered victims of human trafficking, identify local resources available in their community and connect victims with local social service organizations so that they can safely begin the process of restoring their lives.

 The Responsible Fatherhood Initiative encourages fathers to be present in their children’s lives, taking an active and responsible role in raising and supporting them.

 There are many facets of this administration-wide effort.
 ACF has promoted father involvement and services to fathers throughout its many programs by policy-making, grant-making and technical assistance to states, tribes, grantees and faith-based and neighborhood organizations.